 The answer to that question is an enthusiastic yes, but the key consideration here is: Do you actually need a new monitor?
-If your existing setup works well for you, only consider an upgrade if you see something among these Prime Day monitor deals that is exactly what you want at a price that’s too good to pass up.
+If your existing setup works well for you, only consider an upgrade if you see something among these remaining Prime Day monitor deals that is exactly what you want at a price that’s too good to pass up.
 If you’re set on buying, which you probably are, then plan ahead with your budget so you know exactly how much you’re willing to spend.
-It’s very easy to spend hundreds of dollars on a monitor, but that doesn’t necessarily mean you need to; there are plenty of solid budget-friendly monitors that get marked down during sales like this, too.
+It’s very easy to spend hundreds of dollars on a monitor, but that doesn’t necessarily mean you need to; there are plenty of solid budget-friendly displays that get marked down during events like this, too.

 Before you hit that “add to cart” button, you may want to quickly peruse our best monitors roundup, our look at the best 4K monitors, and our guide to the best gaming monitors.
-Whatever your needs, you should get an idea about what exactly you want before jumping on any of these Prime Day monitor deals, but we can save you a little time with a quick run-down of the most important features to look for along with some terminology to be familiar with.
+Whatever your needs, you should get an idea about what exactly you want before jumping on any of these post-Prime Day monitor deals, but we can save you a little time with a quick run-down of the most important features to look for along with some terminology to be familiar with.

 Perhaps the most important consideration is what size of display you need.
 Do you simply want to be able to see a little more in your home office or are you looking to have a huge amount of screen real estate so you can keep multiple windows open at all times?
 This will depend on what your work involves, as well as your entertainment habits if you also use your computer for things like gaming and streaming videos.
 One advantage of desktop PCs is that you can set up multiple displays, but newer ultrawide 21:9 panels are another viable option.